frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/erpnext_integration/paytm-integration.md

 Paytm Integration facilitates processing of payments between Paytm payment portal and ERPNext.
 Your customers can choose to pay from any credit/debit card, UPI, Netbanking, Paytm Wallet.

-To setup Paytm, go to:
+To set up Paytm, go to:
 > Integrations > Payments > Paytm Settings

 ## 1.How to get your Paytm API credentials?
 1. In order to activate your API credentials, you need to log in to your Paytm account.
 2. Then, open the Developer Settings option in the sidebar.
 3. Choose API Keys option, it should display a two types of API details (Test/Production).
-4. Details mentioned in the Production API details are the credentials that your are supposed to use in Paytm Settings.
+4. Details mentioned in the Production API details are the credentials that you are supposed to use in Paytm Settings.

 <img class="screenshot" alt="Razorpay Settings" src="{{docs_base_url}}/assets/img/setup/integrations/paytm_credentials.png">